slowernews/wisdom-tldr/README.md

 > *'The more relaxed you are, the better you are at everything: the better you are with your loved ones, the better you are with your enemies, the better you are at your job, the better...'*

 ===
+###On health

+> *'Take care of your body.
+It’s the most important thing you’ll get for free.'*

+> *'There are links between mental health and physical health.
+Physical stress avoids need for control.'*

+===
 ###On perfectionism

 > *'Never appear too perfect' -- Robert Greene (46th law of power)*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

+> *'To reveal the true nature of your intelligence rarely pays; you should get in the habit of downplaying it at all times.'*

 > *'Play the average but don’t forget about the outliers.
 Taking a chance on something unique might be the most rewarding thing you ever do.'*